jareddreyer/giflibrary/README.md

 # giflibrary
-Builds a thumbnail gallary for gifs
+Builds a thumbnail gallery for gifs

 # Dependincies
  - requires PHP 5+